|

 • Pawpaw, Asimina triloba, Habitat: Information for Choosing Sites for Wild-Planting Seeds (by Connie Barlow, 2022)

-• VIDEOS: Climate, Trees, and Legacy (series on youtube by Connie Barlow, 2014-2022, on "assisted migration" for native trees in the USA: field documentation and advocacy)
+• VIDEOS: Helping Forests Walk (series on youtube by Connie Barlow, 2014-2022, on "assisted migration" for native trees in the USA: field documentation, citizen science, and advocacy)

 Return to HOME PAGE